Kari & Leigh – Sandals Grande St. Lucia Destination Wedding Photographer

 Kari & Leigh – Sandals Grande St. Lucia Destination Wedding Photographer.

 Would you cross an ocean for me?
 These two did just that.
-With over 24 hours worth of travelling to St. Lucia from Calgary, the couple boarded two planes, had a long layover, then took a shuttle through a rain forest full of twisted roads and a single lane highway that circles the island for an hour and a half, to the north side of St. Lucia to Sandals Grande in Castries, where their amazing Destination Wedding venue would be.
+With over 24 hours worth of traveling to St. Lucia from Calgary, the couple boarded two planes, had a long layover, then took a shuttle through a rain forest full of twisted roads and a single lane highway that circles the island for an hour and a half, to the north side of St. Lucia to Sandals Grande in Castries, where their amazing Destination Wedding venue would be.

 Before we knew it, with some minor jet lag, a few pina coladas, fun days full of water sports and beach time, it was the day before their wedding.
 I had done some googling for the last two months, since the couple asked me to photograph their wedding.
 A little pre-scout if you will.
 I found this amazing spot, only to find out it was about an hour drive both ways to and from the Grande.